Step 1: Determining if IRB Approval is Required

 .118 Determinations for NSF Funded Studies

-Some organizations that sponsor research require IRB approval or pending approval before accepting new grant proposals.
+Some research sponsors require IRB approval or pending approval before accepting new grant proposals.
+Because these protocols are not yet fully developed, the IRB offers preliminary determinations.
 For NSF studies, the NC State IRB can provide researchers with a “.118 Determination Letter.”
 A .118 determination letter states that a study will involve research with human subjects but the protocol cannot be fully developed yet and lacks immediate plans for the involvement of human subjects.
 Researchers do not need a complete a full IRB application to receive a .118 determination letter.

 .118 determination letters are valid for a period of 1 year.
 Within that year, researchers are expected to file a protocol amendment with the IRB office detailing their proposed research design in order to receive IRB approval to conduct human subjects research.